 Potential routes for sidewalks, bike lanes, trails, signage, crosswalks, and other infrastructure to connect neighborhoods to parks, commercial areas, and other destinations throughout the City.
-While other development or streetscape recommendations may apply on these routes, for this purpose they are only looking at bike and pedestrian infrastructure.
+While other development or streetscape recommendations may apply on these routes, for this purpose the Plan is only looking at bike and pedestrian infrastructure.